 If your child is going to miss school, please call the school at (518) 377-3123 and press 3 for the nurse’s office.
 Please leave a message stating your child’s homeroom teacher, the date and time and the reason for the absence.
 If you do not call us, we will call you to confirm that your child is home and will not be coming to school.

 Health records are maintained for every child in the school district.
-New York State Education Law requires physicals for every kindergartener, second grader and fourth grader.
+New York State Education Law requires physicals for every student in kindergarten, first, third, and fifth grade (and any new entrants to the district).
 While it is preferred that your own physician complete the physical, the school physician will provide physicals for all children who do not have them.
 Immunization records (or the appropriate medical or religious exemptions) are also required for all students.

 Any treatments or medications administered at school, including over-the-counter products, require a prescription from your child’s doctor.
 An adult must deliver all medications to school in the original labeled container.
 Students may not transport medications.